Sooke Gathering Place

 Yes.
 Sooke Gathering Place is expected to include kitchen facilities that will support a range of food-related programming and community use.

-While it is not being developed as a traditional restaurant, the building is designed to accommodate community meals, shared gatherings, catering for events, cooking programs, and food-based workshops.
+The building will be designed to accommodate community meals, shared gatherings, catering for events, cooking programs, and food-based workshops.
 This could include anything from community lunches and social dinners to nutrition programs, cultural food events, and intergenerational cooking activities.

 The kitchen and food service areas are intended to be flexible so that different community groups and organizations can use the space as needed.
 This will help support social connection, reduce isolation, and make it easier for residents to gather, share meals, and participate in community life within Sooke Gathering Place.